 - For boundaries, what is getting in the way of me taking action?

 The most important, and sometimes the hardest, is clearly communicating your boundaries with others to avoid confusion.
-Be firm but remain as calm and kind as possible, but don’t apologize or justify your behavior.
+Be firm, stay calm and kind – but don’t apologize or over-explain.

 Be sure that your actions are not self-serving, at the expense of others.
 Your interactions shouldn’t be about “winning” or taking as much as possible.
 Consider what’s fair for everyone, given the setting and relationship.

-Don’t be surprised if your issues don’t magically disappear overnight.
+Change takes time, so don’t expect overnight results.
 Your boundaries won’t carry much weight if you don’t reinforce them.
 Set realistic consequences before the boundary is violated.
 If you promised to remove a certain privilege if a boundary is broken, follow through.

 If the other person truly values and respects you, and your boundary is something any reasonable person would support, they will respect your boundary.
 If they refuse, you have all the information you need about what the future holds if you stay in the relationship.